-Prepared for the Web by Barbara Bass, December 30, 1996; updated July 2011; Additions and Updates: April 2022
+Prepared by Jeffery Scaggs and James K. Stimpert, December 1, 1980; Prepared for the Web by Barbara Bass, December 30, 1996; updated July 2011; Additions and Updates: April 2022

 Biographical Note: Florence Gray Beall was born in Newark, Ohio, on June 5, 1894.
 She received the A.B. degree from Columbia University in 1925.
 In 1926, she became a faculty member at the University of Michigan where she remained until 1933 when she received her Ph.D. in English.
 In the fall of 1933, Dr. Beall joined Kent State University as Assistant Professor in English.
 Beall continued teaching at Kent State until her resignation in 1957.
 She then accepted a position at Ohio State University's branch in Newark.